Brexit & Travel Insurance

 Will UK Citizens Need a Visa to Travel to the EU After Brexit?

 Recently, the European Parliament confirmed that UK travelers will not require a visa for travel to the EU post-Brexit.
 However, this applies only to short-term business trips or leisure trips lasting up to 90 days and taking place within a 180-day period.
-Additionally, this will be true even if the UK leaves the EU without a deal.

 How Will UK Passports Change After Brexit?